-A gastric sleeve surgery will dramatically reduce your calorie intake.
-You can eat normally but you will want much smaller portions during a meal.
-It can lead to dramatic weight loss in a relatively short period.
+This type of bariatric surgery will dramatically reduce your calorie intake.
+You can eat normally but you will want much smaller portions during a meal, which can lead to dramatic weight loss in a relatively short period.
 By weighing less, patients should also find it much easier to move around and carry out normal everyday activities.

 The part of your stomach that contains cells with an appetite prompting hormone, called ghrelin, has been removed during surgery, therefore, your hunger should be reduced in this procedure more than other weight loss surgical procedures such as gastric banding.
 As this surgery preserves the pylorus, the valve that regulates emptying of the stomach, it allows food to stay in the stomach for a while, making you feel full while the food trickles out.

-So, who is suitable for a gastric sleeve?
-You may be eligible for gastric sleeve surgery if:
+You may be eligible for this surgery if: